top of page

 The Practice

-It’s to join the same sensory rhythm, even for a moment.
+It is to join the same sensory rhythm, even for a moment.

-And in that moment, something larger than either of us begins to speak — the polyphonic world that is always, already, sounding through us.
+And in that moment, something larger than either of us begins to speak—the polyphonic world that is always, already, sounding through us.

 "While structured and choreographed, the music allows for a degree of freedom that both provides room for personal expression and demands a higher sense of aesthetic responsibility from each performer. "